Fredouye/ipam_ansible/efficient_ip/README.md

 ```

 If an IP address has already been declared, for a host, it will be fetched from phpIPAM.
 Otherwise, the role will reserve an IP address.
-When running the role, you'll get 3 variables for each host :
+When running the role, you'll get 4 variables for each host :

 ```
 vm_ip: 192.168.3.101
 vm_netmask: 255.255.255.0
 vm_gateway: 192.168.3.254
+vm_vlanid: 1234
 ```

 These variable can be displayed by enabling debug mode :